-I’m hosting a new eco-adventure with Quapaw Outfitters that’s part vacation, part wilderness survival training, and part everything you ever wanted in a grand adventure.
+I host an eco-adventure with Quapaw Outfitters that’s part vacation, part wilderness survival training, and part everything you ever wanted in a grand adventure.

 With Big River Wild Adventures, you’ll learn basic survival skills while canoeing some 300 miles on America’s largest river, on big water through big wilderness country, with experienced, and safe guides.
 It’s a trip of a lifetime and whole lot of fun!